chamberslad/xManagedNetwork/README.md

   ⚛️ 📄 🚀
 </h3>
 <h3 align="center">
-  This document will be covering combination of using Managed Network resources like RouteTable(s), NSG(s), Peering(s), Flow(s), Monitorings within the Terrraform
+  This document will be covering combination of using Managed Network resources like Bastion Host, RouteTable(s), NSG(s), Peering(s), Service Endpoint(s), Delegation, Private Endpoint(s), Flow(s), Monitorings within the Terrraform
 </h3>

 - [What’s In This Document 📖](#whats-in-this-document-)